wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 </tbody>
 </table>

-## Basic Query

-A simple query retrieves an individual metric:

-`ts(<metricName>)`
+## Retrieve a Metric

-For example, you can the total number of requests by entering `ts(~sample.requests.total.num)` into a query field to produce the chart below.
-(The ~sample metrics are available on all clusters for experimentation).
+The Chart Builder UI makes it easy to show any metric that's currently flowing into your Wavefront instance.
+For example, you can the total number of requests typing `~sample.requ` into the **Metric** field and selecting from the auto-complete options.
+(The ~sample metrics are available on all Wavefront instances for experimentation).

 ![base query](images/v2_quickstart_simple.png)

 ## Filter by Source

 The example chart is quite busy, but we can filter by source.
-The [Wavefront Data Format](wavefront_data_format.html) includes the source for each metric out of the box, and you can filter by source using the `source=<sourceName>` parameter: `ts(<metricName>, source=<sourceName>)`.
+The [Wavefront Data Format](wavefront_data_format.html) includes the source for each metric out of the box.
+Chart Builder makes it easy to filter by source.

-In the example, we use `source="app-1*"` to show all sources that start with app-1.
-The number of lines is reduced.

 ![filtered query](images/v2_quickstart_filtered.png)

 ## Apply an Aggregation Function

-Next, let's try one of the aggregation functions.
-For example, use `avg()` to show the average value of the `~sample.requests.total.num` metric across all sources.
-Or use `sum()` to get a total for all sources starting with "app-1".
+The example above selected a single source - but we can also use the wildcard character in the query line.
+Now, the chart becomes pretty busy again.
+Let's use one of the aggregation functions.
+We could use `avg()` to show the average value of metric across all sources.
+Or we can use `sum()` to get a total for all sources starting with `app-1`.
 Here's the chart:

 ![summed query](images/v2_quickstart_sum.png)

 ## Further Chart Customization